 (Disclosure: Some of the links below may be affiliate links)

-Today, I talk with Mama Bear Finance, who is a first-time mom.
+Today, I talked with Mama Bear Finance, a first-time mom.
 During these ten months, she managed to spend less than 4000 CHF!
-And she kept track of all her baby expenses!
+And she kept track of all her baby’s expenses!

 And now, she is sharing her experience with us!
 Keep on reading to learn how you can raise a baby frugally in Switzerland!

 1. Tell us about yourself

 Hello, I’m a fellow personal finance blogger like The Poor Swiss, and I live in Lausanne, Switzerland, as an American expatriate.